Date of Degree

 Copyright 2010 Linda K. Chase

 Chase, Linda Kay.
-"Nurse manager competencies." dissertation, University of Iowa, 2010.
+"Nurse manager competencies."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.